monome/docs/norns/reference/metro.md

 The `metro` module provides a script with **30** high-resolution counters, useful for event execution on a reliable seconds-based tick, for either a fixed number of ticks or to run without end.

-`meteo` accurately represents 'linear' time over many cycles with little to no jitter.
+`metro` accurately represents 'linear' time over many cycles with little to no jitter.
 This makes it the perfect time-tracking mechanism for modules like [`pattern_time`](/docs/norns/reference/lib/pattern_time), where events are expected to record and play back exactly as entered.

 So when should a script use the [`clock` module](/docs/norns/reference/clock) and when should it use a `metro`?